ttappr/socialx/README.md

 This program has some limitations and may not be able to solve some of the more extensive cases in a blink of the eye.
 For instance, in a social golf scenario with 24 participants divided into 8 groups (of 3 players each).
 This program can work out 9 rounds in a split second.
 Getting 10 rounds complete, may take it a minute - or longer on a slow CPU.

 The total number of particpants should be evenly divided into groups for input.
-In a real world scenario, virutal participants can be considered as group fillers, or a group here and there can have an extra person or two arbitrarily assigned who weren't included in the tool parameters.
+In a real world scenario, virtual participants can be considered as group fillers, or a group here and there can have an extra person or two arbitrarily assigned who weren't included in the tool parameters.
 If the tool is taking considerable time on a set of parameters, consider reducing the number of rounds to get a faster solution, or consider smaller groups.

 ```console
 usage: socialx [-h] | [-a A] [-p P] [-g G] [-r R]